 All accepted students must upload a copy of their passport to their online application.
 If you do not have a passport, please apply for one as soon as possible.
 You can find more information about applying for a passport here.
 Your passport should be valid for at least six months after you return.
 Make sure the “Name as it Appears in your Passport” section of your application is accurate.

 - Medical Form:

-Most Learning Abroad travelers will not need a visa to travel abroad.
+Most Learning Abroad travelers will NOT need a visa to travel abroad.
 However, some countries, like Benin, Brazil, and India, require U.S. citizens to apply for a tourist visa.
 Moreover, many international students or non-U.S. citizens will need a visa to travel to other countries.
-Please contact the Office of International Students and Global Programs immediately for more information.
-Note: If you hold a U.S. permanent residency card, bring this with you when you travel.
+Please contact the Office of International Students & Global Programs immediately for more information.
+Note: It is the student's responsibility to research and apply for a visa.
+If you hold a U.S. permanent residency card, bring this with you when you travel.

 - Pre-Departure Orientation: